 In some situations, circumstances require that children fly alone.
 When a child flies without a legal guardian, they are commonly referred to as "unaccompanied minors.
 As such, they require special supervision, including support from an adult.
 Each airline has its own rules for unaccompanied minors, including age requirements, cost, flight restrictions, and certain amenities.
 Therefore, it is critical to familiarize yourself with the rules of the airline you plan to choose before you fly.

-Before the Flight:
+Before the flight:

-- While it's their job, make sure the airline staff knows that your child is traveling alone.
-Confirm that he or she will be sitting on the plane, that the Flight Attendants will be able to be sufficiently engaged with your child during the flight[s].
-Usually the front or back of the cabin is ideal.
+- Although it's their job, make sure airline employees know your child is traveling alone.
+Make sure he or she will be seated on the plane and that flight attendants will be able to sufficiently deal with your child during the flight.
+Typically, the front or back of the cabin is ideal.

 - If possible, have your child contact you immediately after landing and then again when he or she meets the person waiting for him or her at their destination.

 We hope your child has an amazing experience!